 Lovebirds are an adorable symbol for Valentine’s Day.
 We used mango, raspberry, blackberry, tangerine, and pomegranate but you can use other fresh or frozen fruits to create your lovebirds, such as melon instead mango, blueberry instead of blackberry, strawberry instead of pomegranate, etc. Get creative and use fruit you have on hand!.
 Use the photo below as a guide.
 Cut the mango in half to make the bird’s body, use a blackberry as the eye, a tangerine section as the wing, the tangerine peel as the feet, a raspberry for the beak, and the last and most important—arrange raspberries or pomegranate to make the heart!

 Use food to draw a healthy family photo.
 Sound like a huge project?
-It can be done with just 3 ingredients: kiwi, strawberry and dark leafy vegetable (spinach).
+It can be done with just 3 ingredients: kiwi, strawberry, and dark leafy vegetables (spinach).
 Your kids could even make it by themselves.
 Cut the kiwi into circle, square, and triangle slices.
 Then arrange these pieces to create bigger adults and smaller kids.
 Use stems of spinach or green herbs for arms and legs.
 Tear off smaller bits of spinach or green leafy veggie for facial features.
 Then, cut a strawberry in half lengthwise, but don’t cut all the way through.
 Open the strawberry like a book and layout for your heart!
 Photograph your kids’ creation and stand proud!